 Fixed-Rate loans are the most popular type of mortgage loan because the loan is based on an interest rate and a monthly Principle and Interest payment that do not change over time.
 Property taxes and insurance costs may fluctuate, but many borrowers find fixed-rate home loans to be the best mortgage for their needs because they can create a budget and rely on a steady payment.
-Fixed-rate mortgages are offered on all Conventional, FHA, VA, and Jumbo loan products.
+Fixed-rate mortgages are offered on all Conventional, FHA loans, VA, and Jumbo loan products.

 *Please visit our Disclosures page for more details for all loan types